sdi2100180/8-Puzzle-Game-GUI/README.md

  *Note:* executable file for Linux is provided.
 <br>
-Compile and run using the following command
+Compile and run using the following command (Makefile):
 ```
 make run
 ```